Missxiaoguo/kubernetes-power-manager/README.md

 It is important that the reservedCPUs value directly corresponds to the reservedCPUs value in the user’s Kubelet config to keep them consistent.\
 The user determines the Node for this `PowerWorkload` using the `spec.powerNodeSelector` to match the labels on the Node.
 The user then specifies the requested `PowerProfile` to use.

-A shared `PowerWorkload` must follow the naming convention of beginning with `shared-`.
-Any shared `PowerWorkload` that does not begin with `shared-` is rejected and deleted by the power workload controller.
-The shared `PowerWorkload` `powerNodeSelector` must also select a unique node, so it is recommended that the `kubernetes.io/hostname` label be used.
+ The shared `PowerWorkload` must select a unique node through its `spec.powerNodeSelector`, so it is recommended that the `kubernetes.io/hostname` label be used.
 A shared `PowerProfile` can be used for multiple shared `PowerWorkloads`.

 **Example:**